demboperu/Framework-PageCache/README.md

 - ApplicationCache
 - Cookies, etc.

-These techonlogies do not apply to all navigators.
+These technologies do not apply to all navigators.